 Weeks after making this bold decision to leave the union life behind.
 Ryan landed a 1.5 year-long project.
 Working alongside a general contractor.
 Building the entire house from the foundation to the roof, turn key.
 This job turned out to be a blessing in disguise.
 Granting Ryan the knowledge and experience on how to build from the ground up.

-Soon after completing this home build.
-Ryan landed another job fabricating and building custom staircases.
+Soon after completing this home build, Ryan landed another job fabricating and building custom staircases.
 This was a very beneficial learning experience for Ryan’s finish carpentry skill set.
 Learning to produce stain grade work.
-This job lasted about a year.
-Then Ryan once again moved on.
-Painting a few houses with a licensed painting contractor.
-Learning the proper procedures on how to prep the house before renovation.
+This job lasted about a year, then Ryan once again moved on, painting a few houses with a licensed painting contractor he learned the proper procedures on how to prep the house before renovation.

 Once these houses were completed Ryan went onto his next chapter, working for an all custom finish carpentry company.
-Now, this is where Ryan truly excelled in his carpentry skills. learning to set big custom doors, install lots of crown molding, continue to set cabinets, and produce outstanding wainscoting.
+Now, this is where Ryan truly excelled in his carpentry skills.
+Learning to set big custom doors, installing a lot of crown molding, set cabinets, and produce outstanding wainscoting.
 Ryan worked for this company for over a year treating the job as a college education in woodworking.

 Then Ryan made another change in direction, going back into the framing industry.
 Taking up the foreman position of a 5 man framing crew.
 Building big custom homes in the Newport Beach California area.
 This is where Ryan truly perfected his skills in reading blueprints, estimating, bidding, and building per plan.